 Areas of counselling I deal with

-Sessions for individual clients run for 50 minutes and cost £40 per session.
+Sessions for individual clients run for 50 minutes and cost £50 per session.
 I run a limited number of reduced rate sessions for students.
 Sessions for couples run for 60 minutes and are £60 per session.
 I am a BUPA Approved Therapist.

 We can work together to an agreed, fixed number of sessions in the short or longer term or on an ongoing basis.
 We will discuss what would most suit you in the initial session.